If you’ve recently got engaged, you’ll want to know where to start your planning and whether Covid will have any impact on the planning process.

 4) Find your wedding dress or suits

 Most brides shop for their wedding dress 6 - 9 months prior to the wedding to allow 5 months for it to be ordered, made and delivered, but with longer lead times due to a combined combination of Covid and Brexit, we recommend starting this search as soon as you can.
 Essentially, as soon as you have a wedding date and a venue, you can start shopping for your bridal wear.

 Here’s how to approach wedding dress and suit shopping during Covid:

 - Start your search online.
-Find brands, designers and styles you love and create a shortlist.
+Find brands, designers, and styles you love and create a shortlist.
 Our Essential Guide to Bridal Wear and our Ultimate Guide to Menswear are the perfect places to start.

-- Then, find a bridal store or menswear shop that stocks these styles.
+- Then, find a bridal boutique or menswear shop that stocks these styles.
 Contact them via Guides for Brides using the “Request an Appointment” button to suggest a date and time that suits you.

-- Before you visit, let the stylist know of your preferences, especially if there is a particular gown or suit you’d like to try on.
+- Before you visit, let the stylist know your preferences, especially if there is a particular gown or suit you’d like to try on.